-Crete is the largest island of Greece, located to the south, famous for its rich cultural history, which dates back to the Middle Paleolithic age, 128,000 BC.
-Crete was the center of the Minoan civilization (2,700-1,420 BC).
-Since then, a large number of monuments has been documented throughout the different historical periods, the most important of which are the following seven (7):
+Crete is the largest island of Greece, located to the south, famous for its rich cultural history, which dates back to the Middle Palaeolithic 128,000 years ago.
+Crete was the center of the Minoan civilization (2,700-1,420 BC), the first civilization in Europe.
+Since then, a large number of monuments have been documented throughout the different historical periods, the most important of which are the following seven:

-- 1. Minoan
+- 1. Minoan,

-- 2. Hellenistic
+- 2. Hellenistic,

-- 3. Roman
+- 3. Roman,

-- 4. Byzantine
+- 4. Byzantine,

-- Venetian
+- 5. Venetian,

-- 6. Ottoman - 7.
-Modern
+- 6. Ottoman, - 7.
+Modern.

-Our prime challenge has been how to manage such a large amount of information over the internet, in a transparent, light and simple way for the end user, in addition to offering the ability to compare data over time, during the historical periods.
+Our prime challenge has been how to manage such a large amount of information over the Internet, in a transparent, light and simple way for the end user, in addition to offering the ability to compare data over time i.e. the historical periods.
 In order to achieve this we have been using the notion of Conceptual Modeling along with the principles of Model Based Information and Object Oriented Databases.
-The idea is simple: instead of having all information to its full extend available up front, we break it into nodes, levels of abstraction, called "Levels of Detail", providing the minimum information needed at each given time.
+The idea is simple: instead of having all information to its full extend available up front we break it into nodes, levels of abstraction, called "Levels of Detail", providing the minimum information needed at each given time.
 Information is stored on each object, each monument, along with its different Levels of Detail.
-The Levels of Detail that we are using in this platform are the following five (5):
+The Levels of Detail that we are using in this platform are the following five:

-- a.
-Prefectures
+- 1. Prefectures.

-- b.
-Cultural provinces
+- 2. Cultural provinces,

-- c.
-Settlements Towns
+- 3. Settlements Towns,

-- d.
-Building complexes

-- e.
-Buildings Monuments